 Taken individually, waterlogging and elevated atmospheric CO2 concentration appear likely to exert opposing effects on plant growth.
 The possibility that eCO2 may mitigate growth reduction under waterlogging warrants investigation of the interactive effects of these two important environmental variables.
 Literature describing interactive effects of atmospheric CO2 concentration and waterlogging or flooding on plant growth is sparse, and findings thus far present an inconsistent picture. eCO2 stimulated biomass production in waterlogged (water table at -10 cm) but not inundated (water table at +5 cm) juveniles of the flood-tolerant tree species Taxodium distichum (Megonigal et al. 2005).
 Increased photosynthesis under eCO2 was not reduced by inundation.
 This effect was attributed to the increased metabolic cost of maintaining roots under low O2 conditions.
 In the same study, inundation had no effect on eCO2 stimulation of photosynthesis or biomass production of the aquatic herbaceous species Orontium aquaticum.
 The opposite response was found for a highly flooding tolerant Amazonian tree: waterlogged Senna reticulata grown in open top chambers showed greater increment in biomass under eCO2 (Arenque et al. 2014).
+Similarly, eCO2 was shown to ameliorate the effects of stress due to both salinity and flooding on biomass production in herbaceous saltmarsh plants (Langley et al. 2009).
+In a follow-up field experiment using open top chambers however, no significant interactions were found between eCO2 concentration and elevation above sea level, which was strongly correlated with proportion of time spent inundated (Langley et al. 2013).
 Finally, no evidence for an interaction between CO2 concentration and waterlogging status was found on growth or stomatal conductance in soybean (Shimono et al. 2012).
-To our knowledge, no studies have investigated the effects of eCO2 on recovery from waterlogging.
+To our knowledge, no studies have specifically investigated the effects of eCO2 on recovery from waterlogging.
 Ability to recover following stress events may be a better indicator of fitness than tolerance of the stress (Gutschick and BassiriRad 2003), and for waterlogged plants, generation of reactive oxygen species following re-aeration is likely to be a significant additional stress (Drew 1997).

+FACE and GH experiments are complementary.
+FACE is best at studying ecosystem processes and community-level functioning, but has limited scope to construct manipulative experiments, and especially to make destructive measurements.
+GH experiments focused more on individual plants in pots are able to provide data which would not be feasible to obtain using FACE (either bc it is too destructive, manipulations can’t be made, or there isn’t a FACE setup in the system of interest).

 The objective of this study was to investigate interactive effects between eCO2 and waterlogging on gas exchange, biomass accumulation and allocation, and functional traits for riparian tree species.
-In particular, we were interested in whether eCO2 mitigated growth impairement under waterlogging, and whether this response was sustained following a refractory ‘recovery’ period during which soils were re-aerated.
+In particular, we were interested in whether eCO2 mitigated growth impairment under waterlogging, and whether this response was sustained following a refractory ‘recovery’ period during which soils were re-aerated.
 We also investigated two hypothesised mechanisms by which such an interactive effect might occur: a.) higher water use efficiency under eCO2 (Holtum and Winter 2010) facilitates photosynthesis in plants with anoxia-impaired root functionality by lowering the water cost of carbon assimilation; b.) eCO2 facilitates biomass recovery by increasing the rate of fine root production during the recovery period (Pregitzer et al. 1995).

 STUDY SPECIES & METHODS